ormandi/Gossip-Learning-Framework/README.md

 (assuming a standard unix environment with installed java and gnuplot) in the root directory of the project.
 The parameters of the `run.sh` are pretty intuitives and you can find examples in the package.
-The first two refers to the training and evaluation databases respectively presented in [SVMLight format](http://svmlight.joachims.org/).
+The first two parameters refers to the training and evaluation databases respectively presented in [SVMLight format](http://svmlight.joachims.org/).
 You can use the `res/db/iris_setosa_versicolor_train.dat` and `res/db/iris_setosa_versicolor_eval.dat` files respectively.
 The third parameters defines the number of iterations.
 The fourth one describes the simulation environment.